Particl-Community/academy/in-depth/indepth_mp_explained.rst

 .. seealso::

- Particl Academy - :ref:`Particl Marketplace in easy words <Particl Marketplace on Point>`
+ Particl Academy - :ref:`Particl Marketplace Brief Overview <../intro/intro_marketplace_brief_overview>`

-The :ref:`Particl Markeplace in easy words <What's Particl Marketplace>` introduction refers to the impact on the vendors and customers.
+The :ref:`Particl Marketplace Brief Overview <../intro/intro_marketplace_brief_overview>` introduction refers to the impact on the vendors and customers.
 This article puts the light on the technical aspects and how all the nuts and bolts are connected.

 In a nutshell
 -------------